social9/go-queues/README.md

 ## Contribution Guidelines

 - Fork this repo to your GitHub account
-- You can either create an issue or pick from the existing and seek maintainers' attention before developement
+- You can either create an issue or pick from the existing and seek maintainers' attention before development
 - Your _Pull Request_ branch must be rebased with the `dev` branch i.e. have a linear history
 - One or more maintainers will review your PR once associated to an issue.